CBEP-SoCB-Details/FOCB_Nutrients/Analysis/FOCB_DIN_Analysis.md

     #> indicate that k is too low, especially if edf is close to k'.
     #>
     #>            k'  edf k-index p-value
-    #> s(doy)   3.00 2.79    0.91    0.02 *
+    #> s(doy)   3.00 2.79    0.91   0.035 *
     #> s(yearf) 4.00 2.78      NA      NA
     #> ---
     #> Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
     par(oldpar)

-Those diagnostics are not too bad, with the exception of large negative residuals again.
+Those diagnostics are not too bad, with the exception of a few large negative residuals again.

 #### GAM Marginal Means